-Earned his place at Royal St George’s by winning the 2019 Emirates Australian Open by one stroke from Louis Oosthuizen.
+Earned his place in The 149th Open at Royal St George’s by winning the 2019 Emirates Australian Open by one stroke from Louis Oosthuizen.

 Three places were available in the opening leg of The Open Qualifying Series and it was Jones’s second victory at The Australian – his home club – in five years.
 He was also a joint runner-up, a shot behind Cameron Davis, in 2017.